 It’s important to understand that a tablet with 2GB of RAM isn’t meant to be a full laptop replacement.

-You can run Windows smoothly for checking email, web browsing, and so on, but it isn’t meant for heavy duty gaming or running multiple apps at once.
+You can run the tablet smoothly for checking email, web browsing, and so on, but it isn’t meant for heavy duty gaming or running multiple apps at once.

 What does that mean?
 It means you start off with absolutely no bloatware!